 1. Denominations are based on disagreements over the interpretation of Scripture.
 An example would be the meaning and purpose of baptism.
-Is baptism a requirement for salvation or is it symbolic of the salvation process?
+Is baptism a requirement for salvation, or is it symbolic of the salvation process?
 There are denominations on both sides of this issue.
 In fact, baptism—its meaning, its mode, who can receive it, etc.—has been a central issue in the separation of churches and forming of new denominations.

 2. Disagreements over the interpretation of Scripture are taken personally and become points of contention.
-This leads to arguments which can and have done much to destroy the witness of church.
+This leads to arguments that can and have done much to destroy the witness of the church.

-3. The church should be able to resolves its differences inside the body, but once again history tells us that this doesn’t happen.
+3. The church should be able to resolve its differences inside the body, but once again, history tells us that this doesn’t happen.
 Today the media uses our differences against us to demonstrate that we are not unified in thought or purpose.

 4. Denominations are used by man out of self-interest.
 There are denominations today that are in a state of self-destruction as they are being led into apostasy by those who are promoting their personal agendas.